MattA9K/MSDOS-for-iOS/README.md

 ## Getting Started
 Included with this MS-DOS emulator is a copy of Warcraft II Alpha.
-If you'd like to play more classic DOS games on your iOS device, simple move directories containing your games to be alongside the `war2a` directory and volla!
+If you'd like to play more classic DOS games on your iOS device, simply move directories containing your games to be alongside the `war2a` directory and volla!
 You can copy and start playing Duke Nukem 3D in no time!
 * Copy all your classic DOS games to the project folder: `/diskc/yourDOSgame`